Table of Contents

 The Engine of Orogeny: Plate Tectonics and Fault Systems

 The formation of major mountain ranges, known as orogeny, is intrinsically tied to the large-scale movements of the Earth's lithospheric plates.
-The stress regime at a given plate boundary dictates the style of faulting and, consequently, the type and depth of earthquakes generated.
+These plates—sections of the rigid outer shell of the Earth—interact at their boundaries through processes such as collision, subduction, extension, and transform faulting.
+The stress regime at a given plate boundary dictates the style of faulting and, consequently, the type, depth, and frequency of earthquakes generated.
 There is a direct feedback loop between fault slip, mountain building, and the accumulation of elastic strain that eventually releases as seismic energy.

 Convergent Margins: Collision and Subduction

 Collisional orogens, such as the Himalayas, the Alps, and the Zagros Mountains, form when two continental plates converge.
-Because continental crust is buoyant and resists subduction, the immense compressive stress crumples and thickens the crust along a broad front.
-This process creates a network of reverse and thrust faults.
-The Main Frontal Thrust in the Himalayas is a classic example of a ramp structure that accumulates strain for centuries before rupturing in a great earthquake.
-These settings produce some of the largest known continental earthquakes, often exceeding magnitude 8.0, with hypocenters that can be remarkably shallow, focusing destructive energy in populated foothills.
+Since continental crust is relatively buoyant and resists subduction, the immense compressive force causes crustal shortening, thickening, and folding over a broad front.
+This process creates a complex network of reverse and thrust faults, which accommodate the deformation.
+The Main Frontal Thrust in the Himalayas serves as a classic example of a ramp structure that accumulates elastic strain over centuries before rupturing in a massive earthquake.
+These collisional zones produce some of the largest known continental earthquakes, often exceeding magnitude 8.0.
+The hypocenters tend to be shallow, focusing destructive shaking in densely populated foothills and valleys.

-Subduction zone orogens, exemplified by the Andes and the Japanese Alps, occur where an oceanic plate dives beneath a continental or oceanic plate.
-The subducting slab drags the leading edge of the overriding plate downward, compressing it.
-This compression builds the coastal mountain range and creates a shallowly dipping interface known as the megathrust.
-The megathrust fault is capable of generating the largest earthquakes on the planet, the "great" earthquakes of magnitude 9.0 and larger, such as the 1960 Valdivia earthquake in Chile.
-These events slide hundreds of kilometers of the fault plane, causing widespread rupture and devastating tsunamis.
+Subduction zone orogens, exemplified by the Andes and the Japanese Alps, occur where an oceanic plate dives beneath a continental or another oceanic plate.
+The denser oceanic slab bends and sinks into the mantle, dragging the leading edge of the overriding plate downward and compressing it.
+This leads to the uplift of coastal mountain ranges and the formation of a shallowly dipping fault interface known as the megathrust.
+The megathrust fault is capable of generating the planet's largest earthquakes, often exceeding magnitude 9.0.
+For example, the 1960 Valdivia earthquake in Chile—the largest instrumentally recorded earthquake—was a megathrust event that caused widespread rupture and triggered devastating tsunamis.
+These subduction zones also host frequent moderate earthquakes and generate complex seismicity patterns at various depths within the subducting slab and the overlying crust.

 Extensional and Transform Boundaries in Mountain Belts

-Not all mountain ranges are born from compression.
-The Basin and Range Province in the western United States is a wide extensional orogen.
-Here, the crust is being pulled apart, creating a series of normal faults.
-As the crust stretches and thins, blocks of crust tilt and slide downward, forming parallel mountain ranges and intervening valleys.
-Earthquakes in these settings are typically of moderate magnitude (M6.0-7.5) but are very shallow, often less than 15 km deep, leading to intense ground shaking over a localized area.
-The 2019 Ridgecrest earthquake sequence in California occurred in a complex zone of strike-slip and extensional faulting transitioning between the Sierra Nevada and the Basin and Range.
+Not all mountain ranges arise from compressional forces.
+The Basin and Range Province in the western United States is a prime example of an extensional orogen, where the crust is being pulled apart rather than pushed together.
+This extension generates a series of normal faults that cause crustal blocks to tilt and slide downward, forming parallel mountain ranges separated by broad valleys.
+Earthquakes in these extensional settings tend to be shallow (often less than 15 km deep) and moderate in magnitude (typically between 6.0 and 7.5).
+Despite their moderate size, the shallow depth results in intense, localized ground shaking.
+The 2019 Ridgecrest earthquake sequence in California is a recent example, involving a complex interaction of strike-slip and extensional faulting along the transition zone between the Sierra Nevada and the Basin and Range Province.

 How Mountain Topography Modifies Seismic Ground Motion

-The influence of mountain ranges on earthquakes extends beyond their genesis.
-Once a fault ruptures and seismic waves radiate outward, the rugged topography and complex subsurface geology of mountainous regions profoundly alter the amplitude, frequency, and duration of ground shaking.
-These site effects can dramatically increase hazard in specific locations.
+The influence of mountain ranges on earthquakes extends beyond their origin.
+Once an earthquake fault ruptures and seismic waves radiate outward, the rugged topography and complex subsurface geology of mountainous regions significantly affect the amplitude, frequency content, and duration of ground shaking.
+These so-called site effects can dramatically increase seismic hazard in specific locations, often exacerbating damage during earthquakes.

 Topographic Amplification and Basin Effects